Your December Horoscope Is Here — & It’s Starting Off With A Whirlwind

 Libra Sun & Rising:

 Libra, this month kicks off with a zoomed-out, wide-angle lens on your life.
-The Gemini Full Moon on December 4th lights up the part of your chart that rules your perspective — your sense of meaning, belief, truth.
+The Gemini Full Moon on December 5th lights up the part of your chart that rules your perspective — your sense of meaning, belief, truth.
 Something clicks into place.
 Maybe a story you’ve been telling yourself reveals a deeper thread.
-Maybe you realize a chapter has closed, even if you never said it out loud.
+Maybe you realise a chapter has closed, even if you never said it out loud.
 There could be literal travel or legal paperwork involved, or a publishing opportunity that opens a door.
 But the deeper shift is internal: you’re not willing to pretend anymore.
-And with Mercury still in its post retrograde shadow, it’s wise to choose your words carefully.
-You don’t need to make a grand declaration… you just need to honor the version of you who’s growing out of old frameworks.
+And with Mercury still in its post-retrograde shadow, it’s wise to choose your words carefully.
+You don’t need to make a grand declaration… you just need to honour the version of you who’s growing out of old frameworks.

 AdvertisementADVERTISEMENT